php/doc-base/docs/editing.md

 Otherwise, create a Pull Request to have your changes reviewed by the team.

 ## Viewing changes online
-Documentation is built every night, at around 23:00 CST, then synced out to the website mirrors.
-However, there is a special mirror at [docs.php.net][docs] - where the manual is updated from sources every four hours.
-If any errors occurred, a message will be delivered to the appropriate mailinglist (`doc-{LANG}@lists.php.net`).
+The documentation used on the PHP.net website is rebuilt every few hours from the latest source pushed to the documentation trees.

-Read more about manual builds in the [builds appendix](public-builds.md).
+Read more details in [the appendix on public builds](public-builds.md).

 The next chapter contains [style guidelines](style.md) that you are obliged to follow.
 Read them carefully.